bshin9/React_Ecom/README.md

 Please make sure to update tests as appropriate.

 ## Author
-This was created by Brian Shin
+This was created by Brian Shin.

 ## License
 [MIT](http://www.tldrlegal.com/license/mit-license)